MasDewaa/Pokemon-API-Integration/README.md

 ## Screenshots

-Add real screenshots from your environment before submitting:

 | Dashboard | Detail Modal |
 | --- | --- |
 | ![Dashboard](./screenshots/Dashboard.png) | ![Detail Modal](./screenshots/Modal.png) |

-> Place the captured images in a `screenshots/` folder at the project root to keep the paths valid.

-## Deployment Checklist

-1. Capture the dashboard and detail modal screenshots and commit them under `screenshots/`.
-2. Run `npm run build` to ensure the project compiles without errors.
-3. Push the repository to the assigned `Fundamental_FE/<name>` GitHub Classroom remote.
-4. Submit the Classroom link as requested.

 ## API Usage Notes